xavierchia/xavierchia.github.io/_posts/2023-05-27-six-to-seven-figures.md

 published: true
 layout: post
 permalink: six-to-seven-figures
-excerpt:  Pick a new identity in each life domain you want to improve and then establish "champion proofs" to help you stick to it.
+excerpt:  Who is your perfect customer?
+Who can you best serve?
+Who can you be the undisputed market leader for exactly?
+Who would you love to duplicate as a client over and over again?
 image: /images/default.png
-categories: profiles, sales
+categories: profiles, entrepreneurship
 ---

 * My rating: 3/5